frederik-andersen/micropython-ePaper-5in65-border-color/README.md

 # micropython-ePaper-5in65-border-color
-This project modifies the original driver to enable changing the border color of the ePaper display.
+This project modifies the original driver for Waveshare ePaper 5in65, to enable changing the border color of the ePaper display.

 ## Screenshots
 <p align="left">